dhellmann/pymotw-3/source/weakref/index.rst

 It is sometimes more convenient to use a proxy, rather than a weak reference.
 Proxies can be used as though they were the original object, and do not need to be called before the object is accessible.
-That means they can be passed to a library that does not know it is receiving a reference instead of the real object.
+As a consequence, they can be passed to a library that does not know it is receiving a reference instead of the real object.

 .. literalinclude:: weakref_proxy.py